-Integration Solutions: Mule ESB vs. Apache Camel
+Integration solutions: Mule ESB vs. Apache Camel

 Properly executed application integration projects require operational foresight, strategic thinking, and due diligence – lots of due diligence.
 Even then, it can be difficult to determine which integration offering best suits your business needs.
 Many vendors are quick to promise a flexible and scalable solution, yet underperform once deployed in your environment.
 One of the most difficult tasks can be to fully understand how competing solutions stack up against one another.
-To help overcome this challenge, this article compares two popular integration solutions, Mule ESB and Apache Camel.
+To help overcome this challenge, this article compares two popular integration solutions, Mule as an ESB and Apache Camel.

 Similarities among Mule ESB and Apache Camel

 First and foremost, these two products share several important properties, which makes them both successful in basic integration projects: